luis-godinez/OpenSauna/README.md

 Check the Homebridge logs for error messages or warnings.
 These can provide insight into any misconfigurations or runtime issues.

-For further assistance, you can visit the [Homebridge GitHub](https://github.com/homebridge/homebridge) for more resources or open an issue on the plugin's repository.
+For further assistance, you can visit the [OpenSauna GitHub](https://github.com/luis-godinez/opensauna) for more resources or open an issue on the plugin's repository.

 ## Examples and Use Cases